Fall 2020 Course Syllabus

 20. The instructor will deal with non-compliance of items 1-19 and other situations which may arise on a case by case basis.

-21. Students may expect written assignments and projects to be graded within 24 hours after the due date for each assignment or project.
+21. Students may expect written assignments and projects to be graded within 24 hours AFTER THE DUE DATE for each assignment or project.

 Additional instructor course policies

 E1.
 Any document submitted late must include a late permission statement discussed with the instructor before submission.
+Example late permission statement - Late submission has been approved by instructor.

 E2.
 The following materials are officially PROHIBITED in the classroom meetings for this course: food, drink, and tobacco.
 This policy agrees with official college policy.